philc/book-notes/business/7 powers - hamilton helmer.md

   their recommendations increases.
 True, but not linear: these advantages paid only diminishing returns, meaning a smaller competitor of an attainable scale could realize most of the same benefit."
-  * Sounds like a criticism that could be made against any personalization company claiming their data sets provide durable Power.
+  * (This sounds like a valid criticism that could be made against any personalization company claiming their data sets provide durable Power.)
 * Netflix spent most of their time on operational excellence, and rightfully so -- it was necessary, but not sufficient, to guarantee ongoing differentiation.
 * Transitioning into originals unlocked Economies of Scale power, because the content became a fixed